Computing

 In our school, we want our children to be independent and resilient in using technology by the end of Key Stage 2.

 In Early Years, we focus on the computational thinking skills, linked to the Early Learning Goals.
+This computational thinking skills are then built on throughout KS1 and KS2.

 Implement